Policies and Statements

 At the time of installation or activation, MathWorks software may collect network and device information including your MAC address, IP address, computer hostname and username, and operating system version.
 On an ongoing basis, when you use MathWorks products and services, MathWorks software may periodically collect network, device, account, license, and usage information, including which license you are linked with and which products and features you are using.
 License administrators may set up accounts for licensed users and view information about use by licensed users such as which products the users have access to and whether the products have been activated.

 User experience information transmitted may include the products, features, and services you accessed, the length of your session, errors that occurred, your IP address, a license identifier, and your email address if you choose to submit it when sending an error report.
 Desktop users can opt out of sending user experience information during installation or in MATLAB preferences.
-MathWorks has technical and organizational restrictions in place that limit access to your product usage information and prevent your personal information from being shared within MathWorks.
+MathWorks has technical and organizational restrictions in place that limit access to your product usage information.
 MathWorks does not share this information with third parties except for web and systems infrastructure vendors with whom we have a contract.

 Most MathWorks online services require you to sign in with your MathWorks Account.
 In addition to information that we normally collect for our web site and online products and services, if you have chosen to integrate our services with a third-party service, MathWorks may store authentication information for the third-party service.